 One of the things I was mostly looking forward before our trip to Dublin, was visiting the Trinity College.
 Especially its library and seeing the Book of Kells.
-So, the next day, we went there first thing in a morning.
+So, the next day, we went there first thing in the morning.
 There is something so magical in visiting universities.
-There’s so much knowledge at one place and there’s always such a great vibe on them.
+There’s so much knowledge at one place, and there’s always such a great vibe on them.

 During the time we were in Dublin, the ‘Green Week’ was taking place.
 And we came to Trinity College just in time when a big gathering related to it started.
-Few weeks before, a new research made by University about the climate change and negative impacts on Earth was released.
-So, they started with many initiatives on how to have more sustainable university and how to protect the nature of Ireland more.
+Few weeks before, new research made by the University about climate change and negative impacts on Earth was released.
+So, they started with many initiatives on how to have more sustainable University and how to protect the nature of Ireland more.

-Exhibition about the Book of Kells was there, as well.
+The exhibition about the Book of Kells was there, as well.
 It’s one of the most important Medieval books that survived until nowadays.
-Exhibition is explaining everything from how many people worked on it, pigments used and education during that time.
+The exhibition is explaining everything from how many people worked on it, pigments used and education during that time.

 Tuesday was reserved for museums, so the next place we went to see was the Archaeology Museum.
 Located in a beautiful historical building, with some amazing floor mosaics again (it looks like having beautiful floors is a thing in Dublin).
 Museum has a great collection of Medieval Irish art and archaeology.
 I was especially interested in a collection of Irish gold (talking about some amazing jewellery here) and the Viking history of Dublin.
-Luckily, there was a huge exhibitions about Vikings in Ireland on display.
-It’s interesting to see that combination of Celtic and Viking influences on Irish Medieval culture.
-Although museum is a bit outdated with its setting it was so worth seeing it.
+Luckily, there was a huge exhibition about Vikings in Ireland on display.
+It’s interesting to see that combination of Celtic and Viking influences on Medieval Irish culture.
+Although the museum is a bit outdated with its setting, it was so worth seeing it.

 *TIP: There’s no entrance fee for this museum.
 It’s free of charge for everyone!